-Congratulations on your acceptance to Indiana University of Pennsylvania (IUP) as an incoming transfer student.
+Congratulations on your acceptance to IUP as an incoming transfer student.

 The next step on your road to becoming an IUP student is Orientation.
 It is through Orientation, only, that you are advised and register for your fall classes and take any necessary placement tests.
 In addition, you begin to learn the policies, procedures, benefits, and resources available to you as an IUP student.